lukyyy9/cartonord/tiler/README.md

 # Cartonord Tiler

-Microservice for generating vector tilesets from GeoJSON data using Tippecanoe, optimized for high-performance tile generation and processing.
+Microservice for generating vector tilesets from GeoJSON data using Tippecanoe, designed for seamless integration with the Cartonord backend API.

 ## Overview

 The tiler service converts GeoJSON data into optimized MBTiles files using Tippecanoe.
-It handles tile generation requests from the backend, processes large datasets efficiently, and provides comprehensive monitoring of generation status.
-The service is designed for scalability and can handle multiple concurrent tile generation jobs.
+It receives tile generation requests from the backend service, processes the data efficiently, and stores the generated tilesets for serving by the tile server.
+The service is designed for reliability and integrates directly with the Cartonord map management workflow.

 ## Features

 - **Tippecanoe Integration**: Leverages Tippecanoe for optimal vector tile generation
+- **Backend Integration**: Direct API communication with Cartonord backend
-- **Batch Processing**: Handles multiple tileset generation jobs concurrently
+- **GeoJSON Processing**: Handles complete map data including layers and POIs
-- **Progress Monitoring**: Real-time status updates for tile generation
+- **File Upload Support**: Accepts both file uploads and direct data payloads
 - **Error Handling**: Comprehensive error recovery and reporting
-- **File Management**: Temporary file cleanup and storage optimization
+- **File Management**: Automatic temporary file cleanup and storage optimization
 - **Health Monitoring**: Service health checks including Tippecanoe availability
-- **Configurable Output**: Customizable zoom levels, compression, and tile properties
+- **Configurable Output**: Customizable zoom levels and tile properties

 ## Tech Stack

-- **Runtime**: Node.js 18+
+- **Runtime**: Node.js 21.11.0
 - **Framework**: Express.js for API endpoints
 - **Tile Generator**: Tippecanoe (compiled from source)
 - **File System**: fs-extra for advanced file operations